wqruan/HawkEye/README.md

 chmod +x Scripts/profiling-models.sh
 ./Scripts/profiling-models.sh
 ```
 The above commands might take about one hour.
-The profiling results from CrypTFlow2 and CrypTen can be obtained by the following steps: (1) Downloading the codes stored in https://github.com/wqruan/EzPC-HawkEye/tree/main and https://github.com/wqruan/MPCFormer-HawkEye.
+The profiling results CrypTen can be obtained by the following steps: (1) Downloading the codes stored in  https://github.com/wqruan/MPCFormer-HawkEye.
 (2) Following the instructions in README-HawkEye.md of source codes.

 After runningthe following script, `Data/modelname-Delphi1.txt` and `Data/modelname-Cheetah1.txt` would contain the profiling results from HawkEye in Table 6, Table 7 and Table 8.